 For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.

-3.Changes in policy since April 2021 (including proposals currently under discussion)
+3. Changes in policy since April 2022 (including proposals currently under discussion)

-The implementation of the EU Directive 2019/1158 on the work-life balance for parents and carers from August 2022 will have implications for leave policy, including:
+The implementation of the EU Directive 2019/1158 on the work-life balance for parents and carers from August 2022 has had implications for leave policy, including: